vwkd/code-system/src/languages/rust/memory.md

 - reference to fixed-size part of a collection, e.g. array, vec, etc.
 - can think of as view or window into data
 - points to data directly, but still tied to existing variable?!?

+- dynamically sized, because size unknown at compile time

+- reference to slice is fat pointer, contains address and size
+- ??? beware: often uses reference of slice since to get statically sized!

+- beware: often uses "slice" as synonym for "reference to slice"!